WasatchPhotonics/Wasatch.NET/README_CHANGELOG.md

 # Wasatch.NET Changelog

+- 2022-06-17 2.4.7
+    - fix to ensure gain always written (default 1.9 if EEPROM setting is zero)
 - 2022-04-26 2.4.6
 	- added region subformat
 	- filled in JSON support for more recent EEPROM fields